kaunteya/ProgressKit/README.md

 ![Image](/Images/banner.gif)

 `ProgressKit` has set of cool `IBDesignable` progress views, with huge customisation options.
-You can now make spinners, progress bar, crawlers etc, which nicely gets integrated according to your app theme.
+You can now make spinners, progress bar, crawlers etc, which can be finely customised according to your app palette.

 # Contents
 - [Installation](#installation)